 Mike is a Shareholder in the firm’s litigation section.
 Mike started his legal career with Barron & Redding three days after graduating from law school.
 Over the years, Mike has represented civil litigants in a wide variety of disputes, ranging from defective product claims to complex commercial litigation.
 He is also very active with the Florida Bar, is currently serving on the Board of Governors, served as chair of the Bar’s Code and Rules of Evidence Committee in 2003-04, on the Bar’s Circuit Civil Rules Committee, and on the Florida Board of Bar Examiners.
 Mike was certified by the Florida Supreme Court as a Circuit Court Mediator in 2004 and as a Family Mediator in 2011.

 Mike has received an AV peer review rating from Martindale Hubbell, signifying the highest level of professional excellence.
-He was also named as one of Florida Trend Magazine’s Legal Elite in 2011, in the field of commercial litigation.
+He has also been named as one of Florida Trend Magazine’s Legal Elite in the field of commercial litigation.

-Prior to entering the practice of law, Mike served as an F-15 pilot United States Air Force from 1986-1994.
+Prior to entering the practice of law, Mike served as an F-15 pilot in the United States Air Force from 1986-1994.
 During that time, he flew 31 combat missions in the Persian Gulf War.

 - University of Southern California, AB, 1986.